jdost/misc-scripts/wallpaper/README.md

 libraries so no need for much containment.

 ## `color_gen.py`
-(This is no longer used, kept it around for reference)

 This is a script I have taken from: http://charlesleifer.com/blog/using-python-and-k-means-to-find-the-dominant-colors-in-images/.
 It takes the image located at `WALLPAPER` and generates a colorscheme using a k-means